-In 2003 Sheila Wardley (Bob’s daughter-in-law) joined the company. > > In 2007 we achieved certification under B M Trada for FSC (Forest Stewardship Council) which is the most widely > recognised global scheme; and PEFC (Programme for the Endorsement of Forest Certification Schemes).
-These schemes help > Wardray promote the use of sustainable timber and timber products from well managed forests.
-Our Environmental Policy > highlights our commitment to continual improvement in our environmental performance. > > 2007 also saw the opening of our new factory and office premises in Mytholmroyd, near Halifax.
-The “Wardray North” > facility produces our MR products and undertakes bespoke engineering projects.
+In 2003 Sheila Wardley (Bob’s daughter-in-law) joined the company.

+In 2007 we achieved certification under Exova BM Trada for FSC® (Forest Stewardship Council ®) which is the most widely recognised global scheme.
+This scheme helps Wardray promote the use of sustainable timber and timber products from well managed forests.
+Our Environmental Policy highlights our commitment to continual improvement in our environmental performance.

+2007 also saw the opening of our new factory and office premises in Mytholmroyd, near Halifax.
+The “Wardray North” facility produces our MR products and undertakes bespoke engineering projects.

 In 2008 we designed and installed the shielding for the UK’s first Cyberknife facility in Harley Street, London.

 In 2009 the Company celebrated 100 years of trading.
 Sheila became Managing Director, Justine added the role of Operations Director to her duties and Bob was appointed Chairman.